arcus/education_modules/python_basics_writing_python_code/python_basics_writing_python_code.md

 ## Challenge Problem

 <div class = "important">
+<b style="color: rgb(var(--color-highlight));">Important note</b><br>

-Below is an example of a problem that can be solved using many of the concepts presented in this module.
-The next few pages will show you how to work through one possible solution, but feel free to give it a try on your own first!
+Now that you've learned a bit about the basics of Python programming, it's time to try to put these concepts together!
+Below is an example of a problem that can be solved using the skills you've learned in this module.
+While we encourage you to give it a try on your own first, the next few pages will describe one possible solution step by step.

 </div>

 A teacher friend of yours can never remember what the grade ranges are for letter grades.
 They have requested that you write some code that will take their students' final scores and return the letter grades corresponding to those scores.
 After doing some research, you know that: